frontenddogma/web-development-glossary/manuscript/c.md

 : A type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that implements a certain algorithm.
 Playing code golf is known as “golf scripting.”
 Code golf tournaments may also be named with the programming language used (for example, Perl golf).&nbsp;[†](#w-code-golf)

 Code of Conduct
-: A set of rules outlining the norms, rules, and responsibilities of, and or proper practices for, an individual.&nbsp;[†](#w-coc)
+: A set of rules outlining the norms, rules, and responsibilities of, or proper practices for, an individual.&nbsp;[†](#w-coc)

 Code point
 : Any of the numerical values that make up the code space for a character encoding.
 Many code points represent single characters but they can also have other meanings, such as for formatting.&nbsp;[†](#w-code-point)